JuliaClimate/ClimateTools.jl/README.md

 *Note.
 Now compatible with Julia 1.0!*

 ClimateTools.jl is a collection of commonly-used tools in Climate science.
-Basics of climate field analysis will be covered, with some forays into exploratory techniques.
+Basics of climate field analysis are covered, with some forays into exploratory techniques associated with climate scenarios design.
 The package is aimed to ease the typical steps of analysis climate models outputs and gridded datasets (support for weather stations is a work-in-progress).

 ClimateTools.jl is registered on METADATA.jl and can be added and updated with `Pkg` commands.
 See [installation documentation](https://balinus.github.io/ClimateTools.jl/dev/installation/) for detailed installation instructions and Python's dependencies (for mapping features).